Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.0
+### Version 1.0.7
+- Added all other sound effects that I made or gathered
+- Walking/Running Logic change - Sound still does not work

 ### Version 1.0.6.2
 - Small Fix on audio:
     - Fixed problem with game music not playing